maartenSXM/cpphash/README.md

 already use makefiles.
 If your project already does, then you likely already know how to integrate them to your project.

-There is an example in example/make that shows how to use make and cpptext to assist with managing multiple project variants that share text files.
+There is an example in example/make that shows how to use make and cpphash to assist with managing multiple project variants that share text files.
 That example shows how to share constant #defines and configuration
 #defines between text files and C / C++ files.
 See the files main.yaml,